Skip to content

 text

-In most contexts, a function name implicitly converts to a function pointer, just as an array name decays into a pointer to its first element, so op_ptr = add does not need the address-of operator.
-When calling, op_ptr(10, 5) and (*op_ptr)(10, 5) are completely equivalent—the C standard states that function pointers are automatically dereferenced.
+In most contexts, a function name implicitly converts to a function pointer, just like an array name "decays" into a pointer to its first element.
+Therefore, add does not need the address-of operator &.
+When calling, ptr(10, 20) and (*ptr)(10, 20) are completely equivalent—the C standard states that function pointers are automatically dereferenced.

-The declaration syntax for function pointers is not very friendly.
-Once the types get complex or you need to use them in multiple places, a screen full of int (*)(int, int) is pure torture.
-This is where typedef comes to the rescue—it does not create a new type, it simply gives an alias to an existing one:
+The syntax for declaring function pointers is unfriendly.
+Once types get complex or need to be used in multiple places, a screen full of int (*)(int, int) is torture. typedef is our savior—it doesn't create a new type but gives an alias to an existing one:

-We strongly recommend using typedef to manage function pointers whenever you encounter them in a project.
-Especially in the API design of callback interfaces, typedef not only simplifies writing function signatures but also significantly improves the self-documenting nature of header files.
+It is highly recommended to use typedef to manage function pointers whenever they appear in a project.
+Especially in API design for callback interfaces, typedef not only simplifies writing function signatures but also improves the self-documenting nature of header files.

-Step 2 — Batch Dispatch with Arrays of Function Pointers
+Step 2 — Batch Dispatching with Arrays of Function Pointers

-Function pointers can do more than just store a single function address—by putting multiple function pointers into an array, we can use an index to select which function to call.
-This pattern is extremely useful in scenarios like command dispatch and state machine jump tables:
+Function pointers can do more than just store a single function address—by stuffing multiple function pointers into an array, we can use an index to select which function to invoke.
+This pattern is very useful in scenarios like command dispatching or state machine jump tables:

 #include <stdio.h>